 Mr. Stafford has a master’s degree in social work, and health administration and policy from the University of Chicago.

 Kimeco Roberson joined Heartland Alliance in July 2018 as Community Project Manager for READI Chicago.
 In this role, she manages day-to-day operations and participant outreach within the Austin and West Garfield Park communities.

 Sophia Manuel joined Heartland Alliance in July 2018 as the Corrections Project Manager for READI Chicago.
 In this role, she develops and manages pathways for individuals returning from incarceration to become READI Chicago participants.

 After working for several years as an investigator of police misconduct for the City of New York, Ms. Manuel turned her focus toward re-entry, at both the policy and direct service levels.
-At the NYC Mayor’s Office of Criminal Justice, she helped develop and oversee the implementation of programs for people with mental illness leaving jail.
+She spent a summer with the NYC Mayor’s Office of Criminal Justice, where she helped develop and oversee the implementation of programs for people with mental illness leaving jail.
 She also did a clinical internship with TASC inside the Cook County Jail, where she assessed individuals who were about to be released and referred them to community-based providers.

 Ms. Manuel has dual master’s degrees in social work and public policy from the University of Chicago and a bachelor’s degree in development studies from Brown University.